gbadev-org/tonc/content/pages/affobj.md

 The <dfn>clipping artifact</dfn> is caused by scanning only over the rectangle **on-screen**.
 But almost all transformations will cause the texture pixels to exceed that rectangle, and the pixels outside the rectangle will not be rendered. {*@fig:metr-clip} shows the screen rect (grey, blue border) and a rotated object (inside the red border).
 The parts that extend the blue borderlines will not be cut off.

-As this is an obvious flaw, there is of course a way around it: set the sprite's affine mode to **double-sized affine** (`ATTR0_AFF_DBL`, `OBJ_ATTR.attr0`{8,9}).
+As this is an obvious flaw, there is of course a way around it: set the sprite's affine mode to **double-sized affine** (`ATTR0_AFF_DBL`, `OBJ_ATTR.attr0{8,9}`).
 This will double the screen range of valid **q** coordinates, so you'd have + and − the width and height to play with instead of the half-sizes.
 This double (well quadruple, really) area means that you can safely rotate a sprite as the maximum distance from the center is ½√2 ≈ 0.707.
 Of course, you can still get the clipping artifact if you scale up beyond the doubled ranges.
 Also, note that the sprites' origin is shifted to the center of this rectangle, so that **q**~0~ is now one full sprite-size away from the top-left corner.

 The double-size flag also has a second use.
 Or perhaps I should say misuse.
 If you set it for a regular sprite, it will be hidden.
 This is an alternative way to hide unused sprites.

 The second artifact, if you can call it that, is a <dfn>discretization</dfn> artifact.
 This is a more subtle point than the clipping artifact and you might not even ever notice it.
 The problem here is that the transformation doesn't actually take place at the center of the object, but at the **center pixel**, rounded up.
 As an example, look at {@fig:numline}.
 Here we have a number-line from 0 to 8; and in between them 8 pixels from 0 to 7.
 The number at the center is 4, of course.
 The central pixel is 4 as well, however its location is actually halfway between numbers 4 and 5.
 This creates an unbalance between the number of pixels on the left and on the right.

 The center pixel is the reference point of the transformation algorithm, which has indices (ix, iy) = (0, 0).
-Fill that into the equations and you'll see that this is invariant under the transformation, even though mathematically it should not.
+Fill that into the equations and you'll see that this is invariant under the transformation, even though mathematically it should not be.
 This has consequences for the offsets, which are calculated from the pixel, not the position.
 In {@fig:numline}, there are 4 pixels on the left, but only 3 on the right.
 A mirroring operation that would center on pixel 4 would effectively move the sprite one pixel to the right.

 {*@fig:aff-algor} shows how this affects rotations.
-It displays lines every grey gridlines every 8 pixels and a 16x16 sprite of a box.
+It displays lines every grey gridlines every 8 pixels and a 16×16 sprite of a box.
 Note that at the start the right and left sides do not lie on the gridlines, because the sprite's width and height is 16, not 17.
 The other figures are rotations in increments of 90°, which gives nice round numbers in the matrix.
-When rotating, the center pixel (the red dot in the middle) stays in the same position, and the rest rotate around it, and this process will carry the edges out of the designated 16x16 box of the sprite (the dashed lines).
+When rotating, the center pixel (the red dot in the middle) stays in the same position, and the rest rotate around it, and this process will carry the edges out of the designated 16×16 box of the sprite (the dashed lines).

 <div class="cblock">
 <table>